MicrosoftDocs/windows-ai-docs/docs/how-to.md

 You can either:

 - Get an ONNX model from the [ONNX Model Zoo](https://github.com/onnx/models) or [Azure AI Gallery](https://gallery.azure.ai/models).
-- Train an ONNX model with [VS Tools for AI](train-ai-model.md), [CustomVision.ai](https://customvision.ai/), [CNTK](https://www.microsoft.com/cognitive-toolkit/), Pytorch or Caffe2.
-For a complete and updated list of frameworks, please see [ONNX's supported tools](https://onnx.ai/supported-tools).
+- Train an ONNX model with [VS Tools for AI](train-ai-model.md), [CustomVision.ai](https://customvision.ai/), [CNTK](https://www.microsoft.com/cognitive-toolkit/), or any training framework in [ONNX's supported tools](https://onnx.ai/supported-tools).
-- Convert your own model trained in another framework into ONNX format with [WinMLTools](winmltools.md).
+- Convert a model trained in another framework into ONNX format with [WinMLTools](winmltools.md).

 ## 2. Integrate the model